Danish811/LLAMA-RAG/README.md

 Ask Your PDFs is a RAG application that allows you to ask questions about your PDFs.
 It uses:
 - Langchain,
-- Llama3 from Groq
+- Llama3 from Groq and HuggingFace
 - Cohere embeddings
 - FAISS Vector DB

-Testing on sofcopy of Reinforcement Learning Book:
+Testing on soft copy of Reinforcement Learning Book:

 Pages: 162